Fleetes History, Family Crest & Coats of Arms

 The name Fleetes is an old Anglo-Saxon name.
 It comes from when a family lived near a creek, perhaps with a wood nearby.
 Fleet is derived from the Old English word fleot, for a rapidly rushing stream.
 The suffix "wood" was probably added to the name later.

 Early Origins of the Fleetes family

+The surname Fleetes was first found in Lincolnshire at Fleet, a parish, in the union of Holbeach, hundred of Elloe, parts of Holland.
+There are other villages and parishes named Fleet in Dorset and Hampshire, but this parish is the oldest as it was listed as Fleot in the Domesday Book of 1086.
 Fleet Street in London which is named after the River Fleet, London's largest underground river is probably the most famous use of the word "fleet."
 This street was the home of British national newspapers until the 1980s.
 Fleet Prison, built in 1197 was a notorious London prison adjacent to the River Fleet and was active until 1844 and later demolished in 1846.
 As far as the surname is concerned, the first records were listed in Lincolnshire in the Hundredorum Rolls of 1273: John de Flete; Richard de Flet; and Laurence de Flete.

 Important Dates for the Fleetes family

 This web page shows only a small excerpt of our Fleetes research.
 Another 71 words (5 lines of text) covering the years 1648, 1712, 1692, 1688, 1689, 1692 and 1700 are included under the topic Early Fleetes History in all our PDF Extended History products and printed products wherever possible.

 Fleetes Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Fleetes were recorded, including Fleet, Fleete, Flete and others.

 Early Notables of the Fleetes family (pre 1700)